Twadd50/TE-W3-PairExercises/m1-w3d3-polymorphism-exercises-pair/README.md

 Each implementation class requires unit tests to verify its correctness.

+ For the Worker exercise, the Constuctors for each Worker class should take a firstName and lastName as the first parameters.

 ## Worker Interface
 | Attribute Name | Type | Get | Set |
 |--------|-------------|-----|-----|